racedo/vLab-Files/eDeploy/automatic-health-check.md

  chown -R apache:apache /var/lib/edeploy/
 ```

-### 9. Modify the pxe configuration for the Foreman discovery image to also include the AHC image so it looks like this (set SERV to the Foreman host IP):
+### 9. Modify the PXE configuration file for the Foreman discovery image to also include the AHC image so it looks like this (set SERV to the Foreman host IP):

 ```
  DEFAULT menu